 To all who mourn in Israel, he will give a crown of beauty for ashes, a joyous blessing instead of mourning, festive praise instead of despair.
 In their righteousness, they will be like great oaks that the LORD has planted for his own glory.
 Isaiah 61:30

-‘Darn it, something always comes up, I think I have a flat!’
+‘Darn it; something always comes up.
+I think I have a flat!’
 I exclaimed to no one in the middle of nowhere.
 I was looking for a quiet, secluded place.
 I was contemplating ending my life.
-I couldn’t take the rejection any longer.
+Finally, I couldn’t take the rejection any longer.
 You see, I was born with a large birthmark on the right side of my face, and I stuttered.
-No matter how many job opportunities I explored I never could get a break.
-I know that all people saw was a scarred-up face and an annoying, hopeless, stuttering man.
-I had no relationships, and I felt the possibility of a wife and children were totally out of the question.
+No matter how many job opportunities I explored, I never could get a break.
+All people saw was a scarred-up face and an annoying, hopeless, stuttering man.
+I had no relationships, and I felt the possibility of a wife and children was out of the question.

 Frustrated, I found a spot on a hill and parked under an oak tree.
 I needed to think about my future.
-As I looked around, I noticed a few hundred feet away there stood a dilapidated old farmhouse with a “For Sale” sign stuck in front of it.
+As I looked around, I noticed a few hundred feet away, a dilapidated old farmhouse with a “For Sale” sign stuck in front of it.
 I had this eerie feeling that the house was talking to me.
-I thought I looked bad!
+First, I thought I looked terrible!
 This house looked haunted and worthless.
-Then, I noticed a small, seemingly frail-looking old man coming out of the house and waving at me.
-He was wearing bib overalls, a crisp white shirt, and a smile on his face.
+Then, I noticed a small, seemingly frail-looking older man coming out of the house and waving at me.
+He wore bib overalls, a crisp white shirt, and a smile.
 I rolled down the window as he approached.
-He announced, “Hi, I am Joseph, the owner; are you the one?”
+Finally, he announced, “Hi, I am Joseph, the owner; are you the one?”